asnow003/allensnow-web/README.md

 ### `yarn deploy`

-Builds and deploys to GitHub pages
+Builds and deploys the app to github pages.
+After deploying make sure to go back to github settings and "pages" to update to the correct domain again.

 ## Learn More